-- Working from home maybe a spare room or a cabin in the garden. - Renting this usually has minimum upfront costs but rent is a tax-deductible expense. - Buying outright or taking a long lease.
+- Working from home maybe a spare room or a cabin in the garden. - Renting this usually has minimum upfront costs and your rent is a tax-deductible expense. - Buying outright or taking a long lease.

 Whether you are renting, buying or leasing business premises, make sure you budget for all the related costs.
-Business rates can be a substantial cost, so make sure you apply for small business rate relief (in Scotland, the small business bonus scheme) if you qualify.
-For premises in England, 100% relief applies where the rateable value is less than £12,000.
+Business rates can be a substantial cost, so make sure you apply for small business rate relief if you qualify (100% relief applies where rateable value is less than £12,000.
 Then there will be the costs of adapting premises to your business's needs.
-If renting or leasing, do not forget to allow for service charges.
-They can often be surprisingly large.
+If renting or leasing, do not forget to allow for services charges.
+They can often be surprisingly large in relation to the rent.

-High overheads have resulted in many business failures and you must be careful if your business is seasonal - the costs will continue despite a reduced off-season income.
+High overheads have resulted in many business failures and you must be particularly careful if your business is seasonal - the costs will continue despite a reduced off -season income.

-If you are taking a lease on a property, an important decision will be whether to agree a short- or long-term lease.
+If you are taking a lease on a property, an important decision will be whether to agree a short or long lease term.
 A longer term will give you security, but it means you might be stuck with the lease if the business fails.